 - Numbness and tingling in the legs and feet

-In normal cases, these symptoms can be managed at home with a conservative treatment plan which can include the application of ice or heat, stretching and strengthening exercises, pain medication, epidural steroid injections, and more.
-In the event that the patient does not respond to conservative treatments, a surgical alternative may be presented by the physician.
-Lumbar surgery is also an option for patients suffering from extensive nerve compression or chronic spine conditions like degenerative disc disease and spinal stenosis.
+In normal cases, these symptoms can be managed at home with a conservative treatment plan that can include the application of ice or heat, stretching and strengthening exercises, pain medication, epidural steroid injections and more.
+In the event that a patient does not respond to conservative treatments, a surgical alternative may be presented by a physician.
+Lumbar surgery is also an option for patients experiencing extensive nerve compression or chronic spine conditions like degenerative disc disease and spinal stenosis.

-The award-winning surgeons at Laser Spine Institute (LSI) offer a number of endoscopic laser procedures that have been designed to help people find meaningful pain relief without the drawbacks of open back surgery.
-Contact LSI today to learn more about all of your options and for a free review of your MRI or CT scan.
+The surgeons at Laser Spine Institute offer a number of minimally invasive procedures that have been designed to help people find meaningful pain relief without the drawbacks of traditional open back surgery.
+Contact Laser Spine Institute today to learn more about all of your options and for a free review of your MRI or CT scan.